Lavender and Eczema: The Contact Allergy Problem, the Sleep Benefit, and How to Use It Safely

 Lavender is commonly used for relaxation and temporary soothing, although results vary individually.

-Is lavender safe for sensitive skin?
+Are lavender products safe for eczema?

 Should lavender oil be diluted?